oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 distinguish between access tokens issued to clients and access tokens issued to end-users, the client may then be able to access resource of the end-user.

-Authorization servers SHOULD NOT allow clients to influence their `client_id` or any other Claim if that can cause confusion with a genuine resource owner.
-Where this cannot be avoided, authorization servers MUST provide other means for the resource server to distinguish between access tokens authorized by a resource owner from access tokens authorized by the client itself.
+If the authorization server has a common namespace for client IDs and user identifiers, causing the resource server to be unable to distinguish an access token authorized by a resource owner from an access token authorized by a client itself, authorization servers SHOULD NOT allow clients to influence their `client_id` or any other Claim if that can cause confusion with a genuine resource owner.
+Where this cannot be avoided, authorization servers MUST provide other means for the resource server to distinguish between the two types of access tokens.

 ## Protecting the Authorization Code Flow